mainsail-crew/spyglass/README.md

 # Spyglass

-> **Please note that we cannot support 32 bit systems.
+> **Please note that we cannot support 32-bit systems.
 For more information please have a look at [this comment](https://github.com/mryel00/spyglass/issues/116#issuecomment-3361184578).**

 A simple mjpeg server for the python module [Picamera2](https://github.com/raspberrypi/picamera2).